Best Free Image, Icon, Font, Favicon and Color Resources

 Formito creates SVG-based favicons using letters and emoji.
 Nifty, no need to upload images.

 Eye-pleasing color is an essential component of web design.
 As such, bad color combinations will turn off visitors and as such, creating a palette is a skill in itself.
 Luckily, there’s no need to sweat it out.
 There are several online services that focus on nothing but colors.
-Have a colorful read below.
+Get started with a 3-part color theory for designers.

 Wouldn’t it be nice if you can use color names instead of cryptic hexadecimal or RGB(Red Green Blue) value?
 Personally, it is easier to recall colors by name and because of this I use Color Names, haha.